EBU CORE (EBU Core Metadata Set)

 EBU Tech 3293 (EBUCore) is the flagship of EBU's metadata specifications .

-In 2000, the original goal was to refine the semantics of the Dublin Core element and use DC for audio archives.
-In 2008, the scope was significantly enlarged to a common core set of information through which archives would be searched, e.g. through web portals.
+In 2000, the original goal was to refine the semantics of the Dublin Core elements for audio archives.
 Today, the domain of use of the EBUCore specification is much broader and is no longer limited to audio or archives.

 EBUCore is published under the Creative Commons "Attribution-Non-Commercial-ShareAlike3.0 Unported(CC BY-SA 3.0)".
 Users and implementers have the freedom to change EBUCore to address their respective needs.
 They should mention that the new specification is based on EBUCore.
 They are encouraged to share the results alike.
 It can be implemented intoproducts for commercial pruposes but cannot be traded as a specific commodity .